banzaicloud/koperator/docs/features.md

 Kafka is a stateful application.
 The smallest brick in the puzzle is the Broker which is a simple server capable to create/form a cluster with other Brokers.
 Every Broker has his own **unique** configuration which slightly differs from the others eg.: *unique broker ID*.

-All Kafka on Kubernetes solution are using **StatefulSet** to create a Kafka Cluster.
+All Kafka on Kubernetes operators we are aware of are using **StatefulSet** to create a Kafka Cluster.

 With StatefulSet we get:
 - Unique Broker ID generated during Pod startup